Single Factor Test

 By running this cross-sectional regression at each rebalancing period, we obtain a time series of factor returns $\lambda_{BM}$.

-Testing the Factor Return - Firm Characteristics
+Evaluating the Factor Return Using Firm Characteristics

-Similarly, we can use ICs, ICIR, and t-tests to evaluate the factor return $\lambda_{BM}$.
+As before, we can use ICs, ICIR, and t-tests to evaluate the factor return $\lambda_{BM}$.

 Summary